Skip to main content

 Bathurst

-The Sentier NB Trail runs through the city and surrounding area, offering scenic views and wonderful photographic opportunities.
-Connecting to, or located beside the trail, are the Municipal Visitor Information Centre, restaurants, accommodation and shopping.
+City and surrounding area trail network offering scenic views and wonderful photographic opportunities.
+Connecting to, or located beside the trail, are the Municipal Visitor Information Centre, restaurants, accommodations and shopping.
 Parking is available at several points along the trail.The walkways of Coronation, Richelieu and Harbourview parks are part of a linear park network offering walking enthusiasts a tour of downtown Bathurst.
-Nearby Daly Point Nature Reserve offers 6 km (4 mi.) of trails amidst a variety of flora and fauna.
+Nearby Daly Point Nature Reserve offers 6 km (4 mi.) of trails in the forest.